e43b/Kemono-Downloader/README.md

 - To download a post composed of images, choose option number 1.
 - To download a text post, choose option number 2.
+- To download the text content and images from a post, choose option 3.

 It's also possible to download all posts from a profile:

-- If you want to download all image posts from a profile, select option number 3.
+- If you want to download all image posts from a profile, select option number 4.
-- If you prefer to download all text posts from a profile, choose option number 4.
+- If you prefer to download all text posts from a profile, choose option number 5.

-Additionally, it's possible to download all direct messages (DMs) from a profile by selecting option number 5.
+Additionally, it's possible to download all direct messages (DMs) from a profile by selecting option number 6.

 ### Note